Corrector Yui: Others

-This mysterious man is working in the fairytale simulation, as a performer for a "Sun, Wind and Traveler" story drama, as the traveler.
-He asks Freeze to search for the "missing little girl", claiming he wanted to return her home, with one condition; that she shouldn't talk about it with anyone.
-Behind his friendly demeanor, he was not beneath using cruel and dirty tactics to ensure his job was done (like cloning Peace at one point, or using a modified version of Beagle Virus).
-He promised a large sum of reward money for Freeze, stopping her from asking too much about the job.
-In the end, it is revealed he is just a mere pawn, controlled by another mastermind.
-At the end of the series, he helps Freeze to release the "missing little girl", and distracts Ryo, giving the Correctors a chance to reinitialize her.
+A mysterious man working in the fairytale simulation as a performer for a "Sun, Wind and Traveler" story drama, playing the traveler.
+He asks Freeze to search for the "missing little girl", claiming he wanted to return her home and promising Freeze a large sum of reward money, on the condition that she not talk about it with anyone.
+Behind his friendly demeanor, he is not beneath using cruel and dirty tactics to ensure his job is done, like cloning Peace and using a modified version of the Beagle Virus.
+He is revealed to ultimately be a mere pawn, controlled by another mastermind.
+At the end of the series, he helps Freeze release the "missing little girl" and distracts Ryo, giving the Correctors a chance to reinitialize her.